SenatorSteven/microbar/README.md

 ## ...But what _is_ microbar?
-Well, if the comment alone does not provide enough information, microbar is a simple, fast and highly customizable information provider and command runner.
+Well, if the comment alone does not provide enough information, microbar is a fast and highly customizable information provider and command runner.

 ![microbar](https://github.com/TheSenatorSteven/microbar/blob/master/sample.png)